-The Mayo Mattress System performance (fitted by us) we guarantee for 10 years.
+The Mayo Mattress performance we No quibble guarantee for 10 years*

-The Mayo Mattress has a life expectancy of 15+ years.
+The Mayo Mattress has a DESIGN LIFE of 20+ years in appropriate conditions

-The Mayo Original System performance (fitted by us) we guarantee for 15 years.
+The Mayo Original System performance we no quibble guarantee for 15 years*

-The Mayo Original has a life expectancy of 20+ years.
+The Mayo Original has a DESIGN LIFE of 25+ years in appropriate conditions

 We at Mayo are governed by a set of principles developed over 30 years and built completely around a cow’s welfare.
 Innumerable hours observing the behaviour of cows in a cubicle house environment have shown us that, without question or exception, the healthiest most productive cows are the most stress-free cows.

 When genetics and feed regime are taken from the equation the performance of your cows will depend on their housing environment.
 It is difficult to quantify what the net effect of an individual’s facility is having on their margin but everybody is aware of the dramatic consequences an incident of lameness can have.

 Much consideration is given to cow movement, cow flow and drinking points in virtually all buildings new and old and this consideration needs to continue.
 However the greatest consideration is being given to cubicle design.